Grass and grass cutting

 The council has a team of staff that looks after the maintenance of our grassed areas around the city.

-We also look after some areas by agreement with YHN and our colleagues in the Leisure Teams.
+We also look after some areas by agreement with YHN and Open Spaces.

 Our grass cutting and weed maintenance programme in Newcastle is: